wpdas/alem-docs-web/src/md/feature-overview.md

 Alem is a web3 **JavaScript** / **TypeScript** library to create web3 apps for Near BOS.
 You can create your applications in a similar way to React.
 All components and other resources will be transformed into a file understandable by Near VM.

+Alem makes it painless to create interactive UIs.
+Design simple views for each state in your application.
+Declarative views make your code more predictable, simpler to understand, and easier to debug.

+Build encapsulated components that manage their own state, then compose them to make complex UIs.
+Since component logic is written in JavaScript, you can easily pass rich data through your app.

 **Tip:** Use function as much as possible.
 Even if it is an object to be shared, use a function to return the object.
 E.g.:

 ```ts